-- “Animal rescue organization” means any non-profit organization whose purpose is rescuing animals in need and finding permanent, adoptive homes for the animals;
+(a) “Animal rescue organization” means any non-profit organization whose purpose is rescuing animals in need and finding permanent, adoptive homes for the animals

 (e) “Research facility” means a higher education research facility that receives public money, including tax-exempt status, or a facility that provides research in collaboration with a higher education facility, and other research facilities, that conduct experiments on dogs and/or cats for science, testing, education or research purposes.

 Sec.
 3. Regulation

 (a) Any research facility, or employee or student thereof, that confines and uses dogs and cats for research, educational, testing or scientific purposes, instead of euthanizing a cat or dog that is a retired animal, shall, providing the cat or dog is not required for health or safety reasons:

 - Offer the cat or dog to an animal rescue organization or animal shelter for adoption; or

 - Offer the cat or dog for adoption through private placement.